UN offensive into North Korea: Deciding to invade North Korea

 MacArthur intended to invade North Korea even though he did not have the authority to do so.
 The pause in operations was for logistical purposes.
 However, on 27 September he received authorization to proceed from the US Joint Chiefs of Staff (JCS).
-The JCS directed MacArthur to pursue and destroy North Korean forces up to the Chinese and Soviet borders; employment of UN forces in the border areas was to be avoided as a "matter of policy."
+The JCS directed MacArthur to pursue and destroy North Korean forces up to the Chinese and Soviet borders; employment of UN forces in the border areas was to be avoided as a "matter of policy".
 Air and naval operations on Chinese or Soviet territory were forbidden.
 Furthermore, as a precondition, no advance beyond the 38th parallel was permitted if a major China or Soviet military intervention had occurred or was likely to.
 A further message on 29 September explicitly informed MacArthur that an invasion was authorized by the US government.

 The UNC had fulfilled United Nations Security Council (UNSC) Resolution 82 by repelling the North Korean invasion.
 Now, a military reunification of Korea seemed possible, but Soviet opposition prevented UNSC Resolution 83, concerning the restoration of "international peace and security in the area", from being used as justification.
 The United States and the United Kingdom sought broad support for military reunification by submitting Resolution 376(V) to the UN General Assembly on 29 September; this circumvented the Soviet veto in the UNSC.
 The resolution was adopted on 7 October, giving the UNC invasion of North Korea an official UN mandate just as it began.

 Chinese intentions

 The US believed Chinese and Soviet intervention to be unlikely; the expected intervention following the reversal in mid-September had not occurred.
-Intelligence from diplomats in China — including K. M. Panikkar, the ambassador of India to China — suggested that China was preoccupied with internal affairs and gaining UN membership to intervene; it was not until 27 September that the US started receiving intelligence from these sources to the contrary.
+Intelligence from diplomats in China — including K. M. Panikkar, the ambassador of India to China — suggested that China was too preoccupied with internal affairs and gaining UN membership to intervene; it was not until 27 September that the US started receiving intelligence from these sources to the contrary.
 At the end of the month, India refused to cosponsor Resolution 376(V) and an UNC offensive into North Korea on the grounds that it would cause Chinese intervention.

 China was asked by the Soviet Union to intervene after the Inchon landing, and North Korea repeated the request on 1 October; on 2 October, China — with strong support from Mao Zedong and Peng Dehuai — agreed to intervene on the condition that the Soviet Union provided materiel aid.
 The inability of Western intelligence to determine Chinese intentions earlier was caused by the late decision and the resulting lack of strong warning signals until late-September.